Visiting a loved one in assisted living can be a fun, enjoyable experience for both of you.

 Fun Ideas for Assisted Living Visits

-Assisted living visits can be fun and memorable for both you and your loved one.
+Assisted living visits can be fun for both you and your loved one.
 Try some of the ideas below for a special visit experience.

 Bring the kids